DIGITAL CONTENT CREATOR

 There are many benefits to using such a system, including the ability to automate patching processes and the ability to centrally manage all patching activity from a single console.
 Additionally, patch management systems can help to reduce operational costs and improve security by ensuring that critical security patches are applied in a timely manner.

 Another benefit is that it’s much more secure.
-With traditional patch management, there is always the risk that someone could hack into your system and install malicious software.
+Traditional patch management always carries the risk that someone could hack into your system and install malicious software.

 Importance of Cloud Patch Management